carbon-design-system/design-system-website/src/content/guidelines/accessibility/designers.md

 ## Text contrast

-### Do use appropriate text ratio for large text
+### Do use the minimum contrast ratio for large text

 For large text, the minimum contrast ratio must be 3:1.
 For anything smaller or lighter than large text, the minimum contrast ratio is 4.5:1.
 Large text = either 18pt regular weight or 14pt bold weight and above.

 <div data-insert-component="DosAndDonts15"></div>

-### Do use appropriate text ratio for small or light text
+### Do use the minimum contrast ratio for small or light text

 For anything smaller or lighter than large text, the minimum contrast ratio must be 4.5:1.